System Assembly and Testing

 The red 'bobbin-style' CT goes to the "CT2" connector.

 For the components that carry mains voltage, I suggest that they are connected as shown on the diagram, internalWiring_1.pdf which is available on the Downloads page.
-When configured in this way, the completed Router should be able to pass the standard electrical tests of Continuity and Insulation Resistance.
+When configured in this way, the completed Router should be able to pass the standard electrical tests for Continuity and Insulation Resistance.

 The following sequence includes the fitting of a 230V neon into the Switched Live wiring.
 That component is no longer available so I now supply an LED and series resistor which provides an alternative way of showing when the load is active (i.e. on).
 The LED assembly is normally connected to the low-voltage side of the output stage PCB.
 It must not be connected to 230 Volts!